 If you have chronic kidney disease (CKD), it’s important to watch what you eat and drink.
-That’s because your kidneys can’t remove waste products from your body like they should.
+That’s because your kidneys can’t remove waste products from your body the way they should.
 A kidney-friendly diet can help you stay healthier longer.

 What’s a Kidney-Friendly Diet?

-It’s a way of eating that helps protect your kidneys from further damage.
-It means limiting some foods and fluids so certain minerals don’t build up in your body.
+A kidney-friendly diet is a way of eating that helps protect your kidneys from further damage.
+You’ll have to limit some foods and fluids so other fluids and minerals like electrolytes don’t build up in your body.
 At the same time, you’ll have to make sure you get the right balance of protein, calories, vitamins, and minerals.

 If you’re in the early stages of CKD, there may be few, if any, limits on what you can eat.
 But as your disease gets worse, you’ll have to be more careful about what you put into your body.

-Your doctor may recommend you work with a dietitian to choose foods that are easy on your kidneys.
-Here are some things he might suggest:
+The doctor may suggest you work with a dietitian to choose foods that are easy on your kidneys.
+They might recommend:

 Cut the Sodium